- Oops!Something went wrong.Please try again later.

-Looking at its three-year median payout ratio of 29% (or a retention ratio of 71%) which is pretty normal, La-Z-Boy's declining earnings is rather baffling as one would expect to see a fair bit of growth when a company is retaining a good portion of its profits.
+Despite having a normal three-year median payout ratio of 27% (or a retention ratio of 73% over the past three years, La-Z-Boy has seen very little growth in earnings as we saw above.
 So there might be other factors at play here which could potentially be hampering growth.
 For example, the business has faced some headwinds.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.